Aion (AION) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Aion Historical Price

-According to the latest data gathered on Aion live price page, the current price of Aion is 0USD.
-The circulating supply of Aion(AION) is 547.22M AION , giving it a market capitalization of $541.83K.
+According to the latest data gathered on Aion live price page, the current price of Aion is 0.00078009USD.
+The circulating supply of Aion(AION) is 547.47M AION , giving it a market capitalization of $427.07K.

 The Aion Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AION based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.